 Reach out to local businesses to build links with them.
 You can write a guest post for their websites, and in exchange, the post will have a link back to your local SEO client’s website.
 You can also get endorsements and shoutouts from local influencers.

 You can also submit your business information to online directories like YellowPages and Yelp.
+This can improve your local citation portfolio.
 But be wary of independent directories because getting links from them can actually hurt your local SEO client’s rankings.
+This can be complicated, and many just outsource and get citation services.

 5. Create and optimize Google My Business